NEW CONTENT AND HIGH-DEF REVITALISE SAT-7 KIDS

 “The new SAT-7 KIDS content has been adapted for the new generation – for their interests and their need for engagement.
 It ensures the delivery of the message in a new, interactive way, following the trend driven by social media and influencers, but in its own biblical way and led by our mission and vision,” said Maroun Bou Rached, Executive Director of SAT-7 Lebanon.

-The new content includes a series of short spots featuring the voices of 100 children from across the region on a variety of topics, from children’s and women’s rights to the needs of refugees.
+Other new content includes a series of short spots featuring the voices of 100 children from across the region on a variety of topics, from children’s and women’s rights to the needs of refugees.
 New Verse of the Day spots are also helping young viewers learn God’s Word through repetition across each day.
 From December the schedule will also include a new season of the flagship program Bedtime Stories, which helps youngsters fall asleep peacefully after hearing about God’s love for them.

-SAT-7 ACADEMY programs in the channel’s new schedule include Challenge Accepted, a new incarnation of the education support program Follow Up that sees children take part in challenges and competitions around writing, robotics, the environment, and theatre.
+SAT-7 ACADEMY programs in the channel’s new schedule include a new incarnation of the education support program Follow Up that sees children take part in challenges and competitions around writing, robotics, the environment, and theatre.
 In addition to the new satellite programs, through social media children can watch video from called Coaching for Youth, which offers advice on a variety of topics, as well arts and crafts activity ideas and music therapy.

 Along with the new spots, programs, and social media videos – which further SAT-7 KIDS’ key aim of producing quality programs that meet viewers’ evolving needs – the channel’s team are excited that viewers can now watch programs in high-definition on SAT-7 PLUS and social media.